 8. Customer Satisfaction

-Customer satisfaction metrics show how users feel about the software and its quality.
+Customer satisfaction metrics indicate how users perceive the software’s quality.
 This metric helps measure how happy and satisfied customers are with a product or service.
 Some examples of these metrics include:

-• Net promoter score (NPS): This metric shows how likely users are to introduce others to the software.
+• Net promoter score (NPS): This metric indicates how likely users are to recommend the software to others.
 It directly reflects user satisfaction.
 The higher the NPS, the more satisfied the users are.
 That means users are more likely to promote the product.

-In NPS, customers are categorized into three groups based on the answer given to the question, “How likely are you to recommend our product or service to a friend?”
+In NPS, customers are categorized into three groups based on their response to the question, “How likely are you to recommend our product or service to a friend?”

 Respondents rate their answers on a scale from 0 to 10, and their score determines their category.